donkeysharp/gocho/README.md

 > If you want to help and contribute don't forget to check the [Building document](docs/building.md) in order to have your environment ready.

 ## Install
 [Download the latest release](https://github.com/donkeysharp/gocho/releases) for your operating system.
-Currently the followingt operating systems are being supported:
+Currently the following operating systems are being supported:

 * GNU/Linux 32 bits
 * GNU/Linux 64 bits